 Appointed community members (excluding Health Service staff and local government representatives) are remunerated for their attendance at meetings.
 Committee members are encouraged to attend other Committee meetings as a guest for information sharing and lateral movements.

-Volunteer to be a member Cairns and Hinterland Hospital and Health Service (Health Service) Consumer Reference Group
+Volunteer to provide input to the Cairns and Hinterland Hospital and Health Service (Health Service) through the Consumer Reference Register

 - providing feedback on publications,